VL-NMS: Breaking Proposal Bottlenecks in Two-Stage Visual-Language Matching: Introduction

-More specifically, two-stage REG methods normally divide the input query into components, ground each component to one proposal and reason about the interactions among them under the guidance of input query.
-Compared with one-stage grounding methods which regard REG as a generalized object detection (or segmentation) task, two-stage methods with the ``detect-and-ground'' pipeline is more similar to the human way of reasoning.
+Specifically, two-stage instance-level matching methods normally divide the input query into components, ground each component to one proposal and reason about the interactions among them under the guidance of the input query.
+Take the REG as an example, compared with one-stage grounding methods which regard REG as a generalized object detection (or segmentation) task, two-stage REG methods with the ``detect-and-ground'' pipeline is more similar to the human way of reasoning.
 More importantly, it's much easier for two-stage methods to exploit the linguistic structure of referring expressions and perform global reasoning, which is vital when dealing with long, complex expressions.
-For example in Fig.~\ref{fig:motivation_a} (a), when grounding ``\emph{a cat laying down on a white towel next to some keys}", it is even difficult for humans to identify the referent \texttt{cat} without considering its contextual objects \texttt{towel} and \texttt{keys}.
+For example in Fig.~\ref{fig:motivation_a}(a), when grounding ``\emph{a cat laying down on a white towel next to some keys}", it is even difficult for humans to identify the referent \texttt{cat} without considering its contextual objects \texttt{towel} and \texttt{keys}.
 Also, it has been pointed out that one-stage methods are insensitive to linguistic variations.
-When changing the expression in Fig.~\ref{fig:motivation_a} (a) to ``\emph{cute cat with stripes looking toward the cat on a white towel}", they tend to refer to the same object (\#1)~\cite{akula2020words}.
-In general, two-stage grounding methods with perfect proposals (\eg, all human-annotated object regions) can achieve more accurate and explainable grounding results than the one-stage counterparts.
+When changing the expression in Fig.~\ref{fig:motivation_a}(a) to ``\emph{cute cat with stripes looking toward the cat on a white towel}", they tend to refer to the same object (\#1)~\cite{akula2020words}.
+In general, two-stage methods with perfect proposals (\eg, all human-annotated object regions) can achieve more accurate and explainable grounding results than their one-stage counterparts.